Mark Verheijen

-Marcus Leonardus "Mark" Verheijen (born 14 August 1976 in Baarlo, Netherlands) is a Dutch politician of the People's Party for Freedom and Democracy (Volkspartij voor Vrijheid en Democratie).
-He was Vice Chairman of that party from 2008 till 2012 and interim Chairman from 4 August 2010 to 20 May 2011.
-Between 20 September 2012 and 27 February 2015 he was an MP.
+Marcus Leonardus "Mark" Verheijen (/nl/; born 14 August 1976) is a Dutch politician of the conservative-liberal People's Party for Freedom and Democracy (VVD).
+He served in municipal and provincial politics in Limburg, and he was vice chairman of the VVD.
+He was a member of the House of Representatives from September 2012 until February 2015, when he resigned over an expense scandal.